MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-guests.md

 Teams guest access is a tenant-level setting and is turned off by default.
-Admins can manage guest access via the Office 365 admin center.
-For more details, see [Manage guest access to Microsoft Teams](#manageguest) and [Control guest access to Microsoft Teams](#controlguest).
+IT admins can add guests at the tenant level, set and manage guest user policies and permissions, determine which users can invite guests, and pull reports on guest user activity.
+These controls are available through the Office 365 admin center.
+Guest user content and activities are under the same compliance and auditing protection as the rest of Office 365.